gcallah/SoftwareEngineering/md/chap1.md

   * Ex) PC software such as graphics/art programs, project management tools
   * Ex) Software for specific markets/groups for general use such as appointment systems for dentists
 * **Customized or bespoke products**
-  * These are tools commisoned by a specific customer to meet their own unique needs.
+  * These are tools commissioned by a specific customer to meet their own unique needs.
-  * Ex) Systems written to a particular business process, or air traffic control systems.
+  * Ex) Systems wrote to a particular business process or air traffic control systems.

-The main difference between these categorization is who specifies what are the requirements for the software.
+The main difference between these categorizations is who specifies what are the requirements for the software.
 In the case of a generic product, the software developers control the specification and can choose how and what is needed to be made for their product as there product is for general use and not for a specialized case.
-In the case of customized prodcuts, the client/consumer are the ones that outline the specification and requirements that the developers need to follow.
+In the case of customized products, the client/consumer are the ones that outline the specification and requirements that the developers need to follow.

-In order for the software to be deemed as good, it must follow four principles:
+For the software to be deemed as good, it must follow four principles:

 * **Acceptability**
   * The software must be usable for its consumer (whether it means it can run on the customer's systems or if meets the needs of the customer).
 * **Dependability and security**
   * The software must not be harmful to the consumer and do not allow any malicious users or criminals to be able to tamper with the software.
 * **Efficiency**